-Duration: 7 ms, Number of Results: 131
+Duration: 23 ms, Number of Results: 121

 Are you looking for suggestions of activities you can do at home?
 We have compiled a list of some ideas below!
-There are ideas for arts and crafts , cooking , education/learning , fitness an
+There are ideas for arts and crafts , cooking , education/learning , fitness and physical

 We received a question about treatment of keratoconus in people with Down syndrome.
 What is keratoconus?
 Keratoconus is an eye condition in which the cornea (the clear part in the front of t

-The video below is a recording of a webinar presented by Brian Chicoine, MD and Katie Frank, PhD, OTR/L on August 25, 2021.
-Dr. Chicoine is the medical director at the Adult Down Syndrome Center and D
+The video below is a recording of a webinar presented by Brian Chicoine, MD, Katie Frank, PhD, OTR/L, and Abby Rowley, LCSW, on February 23, 2023.
+In this webinar, the presenters define, iden

 Please note: The information on this site is for educational purposes only and is not intended to serve as a substitute for a medical, psychiatric, mental health, or behavioral evaluation, diagnosis, or treatment plan by a qualified professional.
 We recommend you review the educational material with your health providers regarding the specifics of your health care needs.